CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Zoning-not-working-on-roads.md

 * [New Roads for Network Extensions 2](https://steamcommunity.com/sharedfiles/filedetails/?id=929114228) - this beaks zoning on all roads
-    * If you are using the roads in your game, **you have to bulldoze or replace them, save, and only then unsubscribe** the mod, otherwise your save will be broken (as game won't know what to do with the weird roads anymore)
+    * If you are using the roads in your game, **you have to bulldoze or replace them, save, and only then unsubscribe** the mod, otherwise your save will be broken (as game won't know what to do with the weird roads any more)
     * You can use [Road Removal Tool](https://steamcommunity.com/sharedfiles/filedetails/?id=1243740191) to automate that task
 * [Network Extensions Project](https://steamcommunity.com/sharedfiles/filedetails/?id=478820060) - breaks game,
   use [Network Extensions 2](https://steamcommunity.com/sharedfiles/filedetails/?id=812125426) instead
-    * If you are using the NEP roads in your game, **you have to bulldoze or replace them, save, and only then unsubscribe** the mod, otherwise your save will be broken (as game won't know what to do with the weird roads anymore)
+    * If you are using the NEP roads in your game, **you have to bulldoze or replace them, save, and only then unsubscribe** the mod, otherwise your save will be broken (as game won't know what to do with the weird roads any more)
     * You can use [Road Removal Tool](https://steamcommunity.com/sharedfiles/filedetails/?id=1243740191) to automate that task
 * [Toggle Zoning](https://steamcommunity.com/sharedfiles/filedetails/?id=415782697)